arthursaunier/Synth/MS20-VCF/Double/README.md

 - Self oscilation if resonance pushed to maximum, can be adjusted with 2 trimmers  on each filter.

     - 1 trimmer for the sine wave amplitude (resVol)
-    - 1 trimmer for the level at which the knob for res starts the resonance (resLvl)
+    - 1 trimmer for the level at which the knob for resonance starts the self oscillation (resLvl)

 Uses an DIP LM13700 not produced anymore, Will do an SMD version soon.